Clean Double-Fudge Brownies Recipe

 |Fiber 1 g||4%|

 |Protein 2 g||4%|

 |* The Percent Daily Values are based on a 2,000 calorie diet, so your values may change depending on your calorie needs.
 The values here may not be 100% accurate because the recipes have not been professionally evaluated nor have they been evaluated by the U.S. FDA.|

 Who says brownies have to be for dessert?!
 With this recipe, you won't have to worry about calories anymore because this yummy treat is good for you!
 Honey, peanut butter, eggs, applesauce.... yum!

 There's nothing like a bowl of hot fudge brownies and vanilla ice cream either.
 By cooking clean eating recipes like this one for double fudge brownies, I never have to worry about what my family is eating and we don't have to avoid any particular kind of food.
 I can let my toddler eat these any time of day knowing that he's getting good ingredients.

 Granted, this doesn't mean that we eat nothing but goodies around here all day long, but we could!
 Try out a few of my other great recipes to feed your family well, and if you find some less than healthy ingredients in your recipes, just substitute out for better ingredients.
-Coconut sugar for any kind of sugar, real butter for margarine, coconut oil for shortening and pink Himalayan salt for table salt and you'll have yourself a deliciously healthy treat.
+Use coconut sugar for any kind of sugar, real butter for margarine, coconut oil for shortening, and pink Himalayan salt for table salt, and you'll have yourself a deliciously healthy treat.